Chocolate Candy Bar Pie Recipe

 More chocolatey pie recipes you will enjoy too:

 Happy pie making!

-- 6 1.5 oz.
-Hershey's Chocolate bars, with or without almonds
+- 6 1.5-ounce Hershey's Chocolate bars, with or without almonds

-- 1 9" graham cracker or cookie pie crust (a baked pastry pie shell may be substituted)
+- 1 9-inch graham cracker or cookie pie crust (a baked pastry pie shell may be substituted)

 - Begin by melting the chocolate bars over a double boiler, stirring until smooth.
 (Again, I don't own a double boiler, so I use a mixing bowl over a sauce pan.
 It works like a charm.)